 In just a few years, exosomes have started gaining recognition as a solution to deliver treatments safely and effectively, and as a new approach to regenerative medicine.

-Basic research has revealed that much of this cell-to-cell delivery is carried out by exosomes.
-Exosomes are tiny lipid bubbles only around 30-100 nanometers across that, while small in size and simple in structure, play crucial roles in fundamental cellular processes such as the regeneration of damaged tissues.
+Basic research has revealed that much of this cell-to-cell delivery is carried out by exosomes — tiny lipid bubbles only around 30-100 nanometers across.
+While small in size and simple in structure, exosomes play crucial roles in fundamental cellular processes such as the regeneration of damaged tissues.

 Over the eons, through constant evolutionary R&D, nature has created and optimized these nanocapsules for delivering molecules between and across tissues throughout the body.
 Today, their elegance and effectiveness at ferrying cargo and sending cellular messages far surpass any human inventions, and their potential for biotech has not gone unnoticed.

 Exosomes offer an entirely new paradigm for drug delivery, which is currently a major hurdle for a range of therapeutics.
 While there are no licensed exosome-based therapeutics yet, the last five years have seen dozens of companies spring up globally to harness these nanobubbles and their time-tested talents.

 Good things come in small packages